wonash/wonash.github.io/about.markdown

 ## About Me

+> Section is work in progress!

 Good to see you here.

-I am Ashley Won, or, 원수연 (Won Sueyeon) depending on what language you want to use to refer me by.
+I am Ashley Won, or, 원수연 (Won Sueyeon) depending on what language you want to refer me by.

-I was born and raised in **Bloomington, Indiana**, but I have family in **Seoul, South Korea** and spent a considerable time there.
+I was born and raised in Bloomington, Indiana, but I have family in Seoul, South Korea and spent a considerable time there.
 Currently, I am studying computer science at Luddy School of Informatics, Computing, and Engineering, at Indiana University Bloomington.

+In my free time, I enjoy working on my personal projects, writing stories, drawing, taking care of my houseplants, and playing video games.